Ted Yoho: Tenure

 Yoho took office on January 3, 2013.
 He is a member of the Tea Party Caucus and the House Liberty Caucus.
 He says that he supports reduction in taxes: replacing the current tax code with the Fair Tax (a broad national consumption tax on retail sales), reducing corporate tax rates, and eliminating federal programs that cannot be balanced with revenues.
 According to the CBO, there would still be a deficit even if all discretionary spending (all Federal programs except pensions, Medicare and Social Security) were stopped.
 Yoho advocates reducing spending and taxes, though has not yet introduced a plan that will lead to a balanced budget.

 Yoho also is opposed to raising the debt ceiling unless significant spending cuts are made; he is also opposed to earmarks in legislation.
 His district is one of the lowest-taxed in Florida, located primarily within Suwannee River Management District (lower proportion of property taxes), per capita retail sales in the district are significantly lower than the state average, and it has the fewest non-farm related businesses of Florida's congressional districts.
 Yoho has not made any indication on his level support of the farm bill.

 In 2014, Yoho was challenged by conservative Republican Jake Rush for his seat.
 Rush painted Yoho as a "liberal" and appealed to voters' conservatism to try to win the Republican nomination.

 In 2015, Yoho mounted a campaign to challenge John Boehner for the Speakership of the US House of Representatives in an attempt to get the conference to the second ballot.
 The bloc of dissenting members were four votes shy of achieving their goal.

 He and his Democratic colleague John Conyers offered bipartisan amendments to block the U.S. military training of Ukraine's Azov Battalion of the Ukrainian National Guard.
-Some members of the battalion are openly white supremacists.
+Some members of the battalion were openly white supremacists.

 Controversies

-While running for Congress in 2012, Yoho supported the controversial reduction of early voting by Florida Governor Rick Scott, though he stated it didn't reduce it enough.
-Yoho later joked that the right to vote was once limited exclusively to property owners.
+While running for Congress in 2012, Yoho supported Florida Governor Rick Scott's controversial reduction of early voting while backing further reductions.
+Yoho later joked about limiting the right to vote once again exclusively to property owners.
 He also expressed support for the Bilderberg conspiracy theory.

-In 2013, he became widely known for his position on breaching the debt ceiling and defaulting on the national debt, which he claimed "would bring stability to the world markets."
-This position was widely panned by Democrats and some Republicans such as fellow Republican Reid Ribble, who called the position "crazy talk."
+In 2013, he became widely known for stating that breaching the debt ceiling and defaulting on the national debt "would bring stability to the world markets".
+This position was widely panned by Democrats as well as some of his fellow Republicans, such as Representative Reid Ribble, who called the position "crazy talk".